Uganda and Rwanda: Peace and Conflict Studies in the Lake Victoria Basin (Summer)

 Lecturers for this program typically include:

 Mr. Bikesha received a law degree (LLB) in 2004 from the Rwanda National University in Butare and since then has worked as a lawyer for the National Service of Gacaca Courts in Rwanda, which deals with cases related to the Rwandan genocide.
 In 2007, he became the National Service's director of training, mobilization, and sensitization.
-He is currently finalizing his master's degree in law (LLM) at the National University of Rwanda.
+Denis is currently pursuing his PhD at the University of Dar es Salaam.

 Mr. Bikesha has been very active in organizing training sessions and seminars regarding unity and reconciliation in Rwanda as well as abroad.
 He has attended various trainings in the field of transitional justice and peacebuilding.
 He has spent time in the US studying the American judicial system and has traveled to five US states as an international visitor of the US Department of State.
 He has worked with SIT since 2005, as both a homestay coordinator and lecturer.